dereckdemezquita/cs-bash/README.md

 Age: 28
 ```

+## Special arguments array from script

+When passing multiple arguments to a script - these are saved to a `ARGV` variable.
+This has some special properties and can even be printed out.

+- `$@`/`$*` prints out all arguments array.
+- `$#` prints the length of the array of arguments

 ## Storing variables

 In order to create a variable use the following syntax.
+Note you set the variable with no spaces between the variable name and the value: `var_name=value`.
+Then you can call the variable by use of a dollar sign `$` as such:

 ```bash
 test="A value or file input of some sort."